 Frequently Asked Questions

-Is influencer marketing effective?
+Is influencer marketing still effective in 2022?

-How many followers make you an influencer?
+How many followers do I need to have to become an influencer?

 Ideally, you need between 1,000 and 10,000 followers to become an influencer, specifically a nano-influencer.
 If you’re just starting and building your follower base, make notes on important metrics, such as your engagement rates.
 Nano- and micro-influencers have higher engagement rates, which are more attractive to some brands than the number of followers, so make sure you drive engagement on your account regularly.